 What are the pros to pagebuilders?

-BENEFIT #1 – They are powerful (no coding required).
+BENEFIT #1 – Pagebuilders are powerful/easy-to-use

 Pagebuilders are lots of fun.
 Lots of power and freedom.
 Any beginner feels like they can do anything they want with a pagebuilder.
 No longer are beginners frustrated by not understanding code and having to pull out their hair to make tiny changes on their site.
 They are also pretty much your only resource if you don’t know how to code.

-BENEFIT #3 – Pagebuilders let you edit other themes.
+Pagebuilders let you customize other themes.

 Can pagebuilders be improved?